 At 118 miles long, Long Island has bragging rights as the longest island in the contiguous United States.
-Even though it's close to famed New York City, Long Island can hold its own when it comes to attractions.
-With sugar-fine beaches, the glamorous Hamptons, famed golf courses and much more, Long Island has much to offer.
+Even though it's close to famed New York City, Long Island can hold its own when it comes to attractions, for both kids and adults With sugar-fine beaches, the glamorous Hamptons, famed golf courses and much more, Long Island has much to offer.
 Here are the top 10 reasons why you should visit Long Island.

 Stephen Leatherman, aka "Dr. Beach," consistently picks several Long Island beaches for his annual list of America's Top 10 Beaches.
 It comes as no surprise.
 From Long Beach's three mile-plus stretches of powder-fine sands to the pounding surf of Montauk and the celebrity haunts in the Hamptons, Long Island without a doubt features some of the world's most spectacular beaches.

 Most Long Island vineyards hold free wine tastings with entertainment on the side.
-Many of the vineyards are available for Wine Country weddings, set against the backdrop of beautiful acres of picturesque grape vines.
+Many of the vineyards are available for weddings, set against the backdrop of beautiful acres of picturesque grape vines.

 There are several private and public golf courses situated on Long Island's gently rolling landscapes.
 Bethpage State Park features five world-class, 18-hole courses, but the most famous one is its Black Course.
 In 2002 and 2009, the challenging Black Course was the backdrop for the U.S. Open.
-If you're not on a par with Tiger Woods or Lucas Glover, you can always play the Green, Red, Yellow or Blue courses here.
+If you're not on a par with Tiger Woods or Lucas Glover, you can always play the Green, Red, Yellow, or Blue courses.
 Bethpage State Park is located at 99 Quaker Meeting House Road, Farmingdale.

 Once known as the "Summer White House," the former estate of the nation's 26th president, Theodore Roosevelt, is now a national historic site in Oyster Bay.
 You can take a guided tour of the impressive 23-room home and see where the former president lived and entertained heads of state.
 On the grounds, you can also enjoy the Roosevelt museum and nature trails on the grounds that he and his family once enjoyed.
 Each Fourth of July, there's a free celebration that includes a visit from "Teddy Roosevelt," an actor who bears an uncanny resemblance to the late president.